 Want to keep learning (with images) about flattering clothing choices?
 I recommend the following Real Simple articles:

 - How to Dress to “Lose” 10 Pounds

 - Avoiding Wardrobe Blunders

-Finally, during your makeup and hair styling before your shoot, my mom and I can also take a quick peek at your clothes selection (bring lots!) to make sure we’ve got your best pieces lined up.
-We’re here to help you look your best!
+Before we shoot, I can also take a quick peek at your clothes selection (bring lots!) to make sure we’ve got your best pieces lined up.
+I’m here to help you look your best!

 What else can I do to prepare for my session?

 Make sure your outfits are on hangers and as wrinkle-free as possible.